Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 make overlay OVERLAY=smartcam

-The generated Vivado project will be located at:
+The generated Vivado project is located at:

 $working_dir/kria-vitis-platforms/kv260/overlays/examples/smartcam/binary_container_1/link/vivado/vpl/prj